Nai Nabhannu La 5

-Nai Nabhannu La 5 (नाइ नभन्नु ल ५) is a 2018 drama film, directed and written by Bikash Raj Acharya, Samipyaraj Timalsena.
+Nai Nabhannu La 5 (नाइ नभन्नु ल ५) is a 2018 drama film, directed and written by Bikash Raj Acharya and Samipyaraj Timalsena.
 The film is produced by Haribol Bandari and Gauri Raj Joshi under the banner of One Time Cinema.
-The film stars Niruta Singh, Dilip Rayamajhi, Priyanka Karki, Keki Adhikari, Abishek Nepal Swastima Khadka, Anubhav Regmi and Sedrina Sharma in the lead roles.
+The film stars Niruta Singh, Dilip Rayamajhi, Priyanka Karki, Keki Adhikari, Abishek Nepal, Swastima Khadka, Anubhav Regmi and Sedrina Sharma in the lead roles.

-The film is part of Nai Nabhandu La film series and it is a fifth installment in the series.
+The film is part of Nai Nabhannu La film series and it is a fifth installment in the series.
 The film was released on 24 August 2018 in Nepal.